lawrennd/snippets/_information-game/includes/conditional-independence-structures.md

 \newslide{Connection to Eigenvalue Structure}

-\notes{This connection to the eigenvalue spectrum provides a formal link between the abstract mathematics of our framework and intuitive notions of spatial organization.
+\notes{The connection to the eigenvalue spectrum provides a formal link between the abstract mathematics of the game and intuitive notions of spatial organization.}

-When the Fisher information matrix has a few eigenvalues that are much smaller than the rest (large separation of timescales), the corresponding eigenvectors define the slow modes M. These slow modes effectively act as sufficient statistics for the interactions between different regions of the system.
+\notes{When the Fisher information matrix has a few eigenvalues that are much smaller than the rest (large separation of timescales), the corresponding eigenvectors define the slow modes $M$.
+These slow modes act as sufficient statistics for the interactions between different regions of the system.}

-The conditional independence structure induced by these slow modes creates an effective graph structure of dependencies.
-Variables that remain conditionally dependent given M are "closer" to each other than those that become conditionally independent.
+\notes{The conditional independence structure induced by these slow modes creates a graph structure of dependencies.
+Variables that remain conditionally dependent given $M$ are "closer" to each other than those that become conditionally independent.}

-This is analogous to how in physics, systems with long-range interactions often have a small number of conserved quantities or order parameters (slow modes) that govern the large-scale behavior, while local fluctuations (fast modes) can be treated as approximately independent when conditioned on these global variables.}
+\notes{This is analogous to how in physics, systems with long-range interactions often have a small number of conserved quantities or order parameters (slow modes) that govern the large-scale behavior, while local fluctuations (fast modes) can be treated as approximately independent when conditioned on these global variables.}

 \slides{
 * Few small eigenvalues → strong conditional independence